python/cpython/Doc/library/pathlib.rst

    The :class:`PurePath` class is a subclass of this class.

-   Unlike :class:`PurePath`, this class does not define any of the following magic methods:
+   Unlike :class:`PurePath`, this class does not define any of these magic methods:
    :meth:`~os.PathLike.__fspath__`, :meth:`~object.__bytes__`,
    :meth:`~object.__reduce__`,